openmetaversefoundation/libopenmetaverse/Programs/GridProxy/Plugins/ClientAO-README.txt

 - Login like usual

-- once logged in, load the ClientAO plugin: /load ClientAO.dll

-- Point it to a folder where you have previously put animations and a configuration notecard, ex: /ao Objects/MyAO/*Default Anims
+- Point the plugin to a folder where you have previously put animations and a configuration notecard, ex: /ao Objects/MyAO/*Default Anims

 The AO will load the notecard.